MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/monitoring-and-alerting.md

 # Monitoring and alerting

 Regularly monitoring Power Automate flows is vital for businesses to ensure their workflows run smoothly and efficiently.
 This practice allows organizations to quickly identify and resolve any issues or bottlenecks that could disrupt the automation process.
-By proactively monitoring flows, businesses can take necessary actions to enhance overall performance.
+Proactively monitor flows to can take necessary actions to enhance overall performance.

 ## Key benefits of monitoring flows

 1. **Issue Identification and Resolution**: Monitoring helps in promptly detecting and addressing emerging issues, such as errors or delays in the flow execution.
-This ensures minimal disruption to business operations.

-1. **Performance Enhancement**: By keeping an eye on flow performance, businesses can implement measures to optimize workflows, leading to improved efficiency and productivity.
+1. **Performance Enhancement**: Keep an eye on flow performance to implement measures to optimize workflows, leading to improved efficiency and productivity.

 1. **Security and Compliance**: Regular monitoring aids in identifying potential security vulnerabilities or compliance concerns.
-This is essential for safeguarding sensitive data and ensuring that workflows adhere to regulatory requirements.
+This approach is essential for safeguarding sensitive data and ensuring that workflows adhere to regulatory requirements.

 1. **Insight into Usage Patterns**: Monitoring provides valuable insights into how flows are being used.
 Understanding usage patterns can help businesses make informed decisions about optimizing workflows for better performance and cost-effectiveness.